Harry-KNIGHT/Clean-code-POC/README.md

 The following topics are planned for implementation in the near future:

-- ~Use SPM instead of folders for API and Domain~
+- [x] Use SPM instead of folders for API and Domain
-- ~Move sellers json into a remote server~
+- [x] Move sellers json into a remote server
-- ~Add mocks~
+- [x] Add mocks
-- ~Add unit tests on API and Domain~.
+- [x] Add unit tests on API and Domain

 ## Learning Sources